paulfioravanti/three_little_pigs/README.md

-# The Story of the Three Little Pigs :pig:
+# The Story of the Three Little Pigs :pig: :pig: :pig:

-Written in the Ruby programming language, and tested using RSpec.

 The version of the story presented here is an adaptation of [the original story](http://www.authorama.com/english-fairy-tales-16.html),